-I first encountered the Star Wars franchise in the early ’90s, by which point I was already a huge fan of Star Trek!
-I recall being underwhelmed on first viewing the Original Trilogy – at the insistence of a friend – but soon came to appreciate what the films had to offer.
+I first encountered the Star Wars franchise in the early ’90s, at which point I was already a huge fan of Star Trek!
+I recall being underwhelmed on first viewing the trilogy – at the insistence of a friend – but soon came to appreciate what the films had to offer.
 Though Star Wars’ space fantasy setting is very different from Star Trek’s take on sci-fi, both franchises have a lot of potential.

-I wasn’t a big fan of the prequel trilogy when those films came out between 1999 and 2005.
-Since Disney acquired Lucasfilm in 2012 I’ve had mixed feelings.
-Some projects have been outstanding, others rely far too heavily on nostalgia for the originals.
-Regardless, there’s a lot of new Star Wars content to come in the next few years, and I’ll do my best to cover it here.
+Regardless, there’s a lot of new Star Wars content to come in the next few years, and I’ll do my best to cover it here on the website!

 “I just feel Star Wars could do better.
 These shows and films are a franchise aiming for a grade C. They’re middle-of-the-road attempts to scrape by, coasting on past success…” Read more Star Wars doubles down HARD

 “Luke Skywalker suffering from depression is not what fans wanted or hoped to see, but not only is it an incredibly powerful story, it’s one that many fans needed to see, whether they realised it at the time or not…” Read more In defence of Luke Skywalker

 “The campaign has an unusual format in that players are assigned two playable characters, one on each side of the conflict.
 The main setting is post-Return of the Jedi, looking at the conflict between the remains of the Imperial forces and the New Republic…” Read more Star Wars: Squadrons – First Impressions